gieglas/MonitrAll/docs/MonitrAll_Doc.md

   Download JSON.
 This method is binded in `bindEvents` method.
 - *refreshFrontModuleClick*
   Refreshes the from page.
 This method is binded in `bindEvents` method.
+- *refreshDashModuleClick*
+  Refreshes the from dashboards.
+This method is binded in `bindEvents` method.
 - *loadForm*
   Loads the page scope forms.
 This method is binded in `bindEvents` method.
 - *loadLineForm*